shivamskr151/ai_stream_audio_notification/README.md

 - `notification.mp3` (recommended)
 - `notification.wav` (fallback)

+**Audio Fallback**: If audio files are not available, the application includes a Web Audio API fallback (`audio-generator.js`) that generates a pleasant two-tone notification sound programmatically.

 ### Modifying Event Frequency

 Set `SSE_INTERVAL_MS` in `.env` (e.g., `SSE_INTERVAL_MS=10000` for 10 seconds).
 No code changes required.
 Default is 60 seconds.